 - Miscellaneous Studies

-In today’s challenging period, our region needs to step up the support for research and innovation in order to ensure, in a global competitive environment, the sustainable development of science and technology necessary for the upturn and growth of our economy.
-Research infrastructures are important “tools” for this vital large scale projects.
+In today’s challenging period, our region needs to step up support for research and innovation in order to ensure, in a globally competitive environment, the sustainable development of science and technology necessary for the upturn and growth of our economy.
+Research infrastructures are important 'tools' for these vital large-scale projects.
 The mission of the infrastructures is:

 - Research: Push forward the frontiers of knowledge